Claude

 Cohere: A Profile of its LLMs and Enterprise AI Strategy

 Cohere Inc. is a Canadian-American AI company specializing in large language models (LLMs) and enterprise AI solutions.
 Founded in 2019 by Aidan Gomez (CEO), Nick Frosst, and Ivan Zhang – all former Google Brain researchers – Cohere was built on the same transformer architecture (“Attention Is All You Need”) that underpins models like GPT-5.2 ([1]) ([2]).
 The company has raised over $1.5 billion to date, backed by investors such as NVIDIA, AMD, Oracle, Salesforce, PSP Investments, and Canadian pension funds, and its valuation has rocketed from a few billion in 2023 to roughly $7 billion by late 2025 ([3]) ([4]).
-Cohere's workforce has grown to over 800 employees as of early 2026, up from roughly 300 in 2024, with headquarters in Toronto and San Francisco and offices in Palo Alto, London, and New York ([5]).
+Cohere’s company page lists locations in Toronto, New York, London, San Francisco, Montreal, Paris, and Seoul ([5]).
 With $240 million in annual recurring revenue achieved in 2025 – surpassing its $200M target – and an IPO widely anticipated in 2026, Cohere has entered a pivotal new phase ([6]).

 The company focuses on AI for enterprises rather than consumer apps.
 Cohere builds LLMs and tools to power secure, private, and customizable AI for large businesses and government clients.
 Its flagship products include a suite of language models (the “Command” family), developer APIs for tasks like text generation, embeddings, and reranking, and platform tools for building AI agents and search.
 Cohere customers – such as Oracle, LivePerson, RBC, Bell, and STC Group – use these models for applications like document summarization, chatbot automation, intelligence search, and data analysis in highly regulated sectors ([7]) ([8]).
 The company emphasizes data privacy and security: its LLMs can be deployed on any cloud or even on-premises, “bringing the model to your data” rather than the other way around ([9]) ([10]).